 Your kidneys try to keep glucose, a kind of sugar your cells use for energy, out of your pee.
 Proteins called sodium-glucose transporters (SGLTs) make sure the glucose goes back into your body.

 But with type 2 diabetes, if your blood sugar level is already creeping up, you don't need the glucose in your body.
 Pills known as SGLT2 inhibitors turn off one of those proteins so that you pee it out instead.

 Dapagliflozin (Farxiga, Xigduo)

-When you take SGLT2 inhibitors, you lose a little bit of salt, too, which can help with your blood pressure.
+When you take them, you lose a little bit of salt, too, which can help with your blood pressure.

 These drugs aren't perfect, he says.
 "The downside is that, because there is sugar in your nether regions, women have a higher risk of yeast infections, and uncircumcised men can get foreskin infections."